gregtatum/gecko/browser/components/companion/services/workshop/README.md

 The general setup is:
 - There's an API that gets loaded into the front-end window.
 This is a client to the back-end.
-This code is loaded from `build/workshop-api-built.js` and contributes the `WorkshopAPI` global.
+This code is loaded from `build/workshop-api-built.js` as an ES Module import from the URL `chrome://browser/content/companion/workshop-api-built.js`.
 - The back-end runs in a SharedWorker, which is where all the heavy lifting happens.
-The code is loaded from `build/workshop-worker-built.js`.
+The code is loaded from `build/workshop-worker-built.js` using the URL `chrome://browser/content/companion/workshop-worker-built.js` which gets baked into `workshop-api-built.js`.

 ### Development